How to Build Anomalous (3+1)d Topological Quantum Field Theories: Abstract

 \section{Abstract}

-We develop a systematic framework for constructing (3+1)-dimensional topological quantum field theories (TQFTs) that realize specified anomalies of finite symmetries, as encountered in gauge theories with fermions or fermionic lattice systems.
-Our approach generalizes the Wang--Wen--Witten symmetry-extension construction to the fermionic setting, building on two recent advances in the study of fermionic TQFTs and related homotopy theory.
-The first is the categorical classification of anomalous TQFTs in (3+1)d.
-The second, which we develop further in a planned sequel to this paper, is a \textit{hastened Adams spectral sequence} for computing supercohomology groups, closely paralleling techniques from cobordism theory.
-By integrating supercohomology and cobordism methods within the recently developed categorical framework of fusion 2-categories, we provide a concrete and systematic route to constructing fermionic TQFTs with specified anomalies, thereby establishing a conceptual bridge between anomaly realization, cobordism, and higher-categorical structures.
+We develop a systematic framework for constructing (3+1)-dimensional topological orders or topological quantum field theories (TQFTs) that realize specified anomalies of finite symmetries, as encountered in gauge theories with fermions or in fermionic lattice systems.
+Our approach generalizes the symmetry-extension construction to the fermionic setting, and is grounded in recent advances in the categorical classification of anomalous TQFTs in (3+1)d.
+In this framework, symmetry-extension data of a \textit{supercohomology} theory are translated into a fusion 2-category, on which the anomalous TQFT is built.
+Building on this machinery, we demonstrate explicit calculations for various symmetry groups and their associated anomalies, with the help of a \textit{hastened Adams spectral sequence} for computing supercohomology groups which we will detail in a planned sequel.
+Finally, we prove that all supercohomology anomalies can be realized by fermionic topological orders, whereas beyond-supercohomology anomalies cannot, resolving a question of Córdova--Ohmori for fermionic (3+1)d systems with finite symmetries.